2016 Photo competition winners

 Each summer we employ a team of University of Cambridge students to assist you with any queries you have during your stay.
 The CSAs have extensive knowledge of the University and city, and will be your first point of contact.

 We offer optional weekend excursions which complement some of the subjects covered in the academic programmes and are a good way to meet new people, explore England and learn more about British culture.
-Day trips include visits to theatres, stately homes, castles, museums and cathedrals.
-(Full details, along with the booking form will be available on our Virtual Learning Environment (VLE) from February once you have registered.)
+This year, day trips include visits to Hampton Court Palace, Medieval Oxford and Ewelme, Blenheim Palace; theatre trips to see Shakespeare plays at The Globe in London and the RSC in Stratford upon Avon; plus Cambridge walking tours showcasing the beautiful city and Colleges.
+Full details, including how to book are now available on our Virtual Learning Environment (VLE) for registered students.

 In addition to our evening talks, we organise a number of events to give you the opportunity to relax and meet fellow students.
 These will include music recitals, ceilidhs (traditional folk dances), talks and readings.
 Our walking tours provide the ideal opportunity to learn more about the University and the Colleges.